An Amazing Vegetarian Paella

 A green version of the vegetarian paella you see pictured here is fantastic.
 Simply stir in 1/4 pound of well chopped spinach or kale with the other vegetables.

-This recent paella bender was inspired by a beautiful paella birthday dinner cooked by my friend Bonni Evensen.
+Recent paella enthusiasm was inspired by a beautiful paella birthday dinner cooked by my friend Bonni Evensen.
 You can see pics in my Instagram feed.

 101 Cookbooks Membership